jasontaylordev/CleanArchitecture/README.md

 6. Navigate to `src/WebUI` and launch the project using `dotnet run`

 Check out my [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information.

-### Docker Configuration

-In order to get Docker working, you will need to add a temporary SSL cert and mount a volume to hold that cert.
-You can find [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-6.0) that describe the steps required for Windows, macOS, and Linux.

-For Windows:
-The following will need to be executed from your terminal to create a cert `dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\aspnetapp.pfx -p Your_password123` `dotnet dev-certs https --trust`

-NOTE: When using PowerShell, replace %USERPROFILE% with $env:USERPROFILE.

-FOR macOS:
-`dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p Your_password123` `dotnet dev-certs https --trust`

-FOR Linux:
-`dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p Your_password123`

-In order to build and run the docker containers, execute `docker-compose -f 'docker-compose.yml' up --build` from the root of the solution where you find the docker-compose.yml file.
-You can also use "Docker Compose" from Visual Studio for Debugging purposes.
-Then open http://localhost:5000 on your browser.

-To disable Docker in Visual Studio, right-click on the **docker-compose** file in the **Solution Explorer** and select **Unload Project**.

 ### Database Configuration